jseow5177/simon/README.md

 This website allows user to play the Simon Game online.
 Further instructions on how to play the game are available in the website.

+Are you ready?
+Let's beat Simon <a href="https://jseow5177.github.io/Simon/">now</a>!

 Technologies used:
 <ul>
   <li>HTML</li>